rebelsky/csc301-new/_assignments/assignment10.md

 ## Problem 3: Reducing Task Assignment to Max Flow

+_This problem is flawed enough that you are not expected to complete it.
+If you show me reasonable work on this problem, you will earn at least on token._

 In the *task assignment* problem, we are given a set of `n` workers and a set of `m` tasks.
 Each worker has an integer workload capacity, which you can think of as the number of hours that the worker is available to